-Culture, Institutions, and the Roots of Gender Inequality: 450 Years of Portuguese Colonialism in India
+Culture, Institutions, and Fading Persistence: Evidence from 450 Years of Portuguese Colonialism in India

 Abstract

-When are economic phenomena persistent over time and when are they not?
-If they are, do inequalities persist forever or do they converge, and if so, at what speed?
-By analyzing the Indian state of Goa, this research makes use of a historical quasi-natural experiment to document the persistent effect of Portuguese (catholic) colonialism in a South Asian context.
+When are economic phenomena persistent over time, and when are they not?
+If they are, do inequalities persist forever, or do they converge, and if so, at what speed?
+By analyzing the Indian state of Goa, this research makes use of a historical quasi-natural experiment to study the effect of Portuguese (catholic) colonialism.
 To achieve econometric identification, I apply a spatial regression discontinuity design alongside a border that was abandoned in the 18th century.
-On both sides of said border, the same institutions were in place for almost 250 years.
-Yet, only on one side the colonizers imposed what I characterize as a cultural treatment, which pertained mostly to education and societal gender norms.
 This provides a rare opportunity to isolate and identify the effect of culture, holding constant geography, income, and institutions.
-I find that historically induced gaps in male education can be closed within roughly one generation.
-Outcomes pertaining to females, on the other hand, are far more rigid, highlighting the differential degree of persistence.
-Inequalities in female education do converge, albeit at a much slower speed, while male biased sex-ratios appear to not move at all.
-I conclude that institutions, combined with the right incentives and equal infrastructural investment, are able to overcome differences in certain important outcomes.
-Yet, when it comes to deep-rooted cultural norms such as male son preferences, they appear to be little effective.
+I establish that historical disparities in female education can be overcome, albeit much slower than for males.
+In contrast, male-biased sex ratios stay virtually unchanged - highlighting the differential degree of persistence of deeply rooted preferences.

 Publication